MicrosoftDocs/memdocs/sccm/protect/deploy-use/endpoint-definition-updates.md

 2. In the **Assets and Compliance** workspace, expand **Endpoint Protection**, and then click **Antimalware Policies**.

 3. Open the properties page of the **Default Antimalware Policy** or create a new antimalware policy.
-For more information about how to create antimalware policies, see [How to create and deploy antimalware policies for Endpoint Protection in System Center Configuration Manager](endpoint-antimalware-policies.md).
+For more information about how to create antimalware policies, see [How to create and deploy antimalware policies for Endpoint Protection](endpoint-antimalware-policies.md).

 4. In the **Security Intelligence updates** section of the antimalware properties dialog box, click **Set Source**.
     - The **Definition updates** section was renamed to **Security Intelligence updates** starting in Configuration Manager version 1902.